Art + Critique

 By the end of the course:

-• They will be able to critically discuss and evaluate contemporary art in relation to the broader contemporary and historical field of production in art and society.
+- They will be able to critically discuss and evaluate contemporary art within the broader contemporary field of production in art and society

 Who is it for?